Porsche sees record car sales boosting 2012 profit

-BERLIN, July 27 (Reuters) - German sports-car maker Porsche AG expects to increase its profit this year as record vehicle sales help offset high costs for model launches and factory extensions.
+BERLIN (Reuters) - German sports-car maker Porsche AG (PSHG_p.DE)(VOWG_p.DE) expects to increase its profit this year as record vehicle sales help offset high costs for model launches and factory extensions.

 In the first half of 2012, operating profit rose by about a fifth to 1.26 billion euros ($1.55 billion) as sales of models such as the 911 sports car and the Cayenne SUV grew 22.5 percent to 68,940 vehicles, Stuttgart-based Porsche said in a statement on Friday.